Updated November 2021

 Will there be an orientation to the Nursing Program?

-Yes, once you have been accepted into a NUR 100 Overview of the Nursing Profession class, you will be given information regarding an online orientation to the Nursing Program.
-This will include presentations about the philosophy and organizing framework of the Program, the curriculum, uniforms, student policy and procedures, and required criminal background checks.
+Yes, once you have been accepted into the Nursing Program, you will be given information regarding an online orientation.
+This will include a presentation about the philosophy and organizing framework of the Program, the curriculum, uniforms, student policy and procedures, required criminal background checks, and more

 I want to earn my BSN.
 Can I do that at Muskegon Community College?